LittleRizz/D3/README.md

 You can use that for inspiration, but the code is written in CoffeeScript, so while you can use it for strategy reference, it's not what you should be reverse-engineering. <br>
 Before starting, this may be a good thing to look over, as well as my powerpoints:
 [General Update Patterns in D3] (http://bl.ocks.org/mbostock/3808218).
+Remember one of the most crucial skills of a software engineer is that they can take advantage of resources and use them to navigate uncertain terrain. <br>
 Let's have some coding fun! <br>

 ###Initialize a Game Container